Realized Stochastic Volatility Models with Skew-t Distributions for Volatility and Tail Risk Forecasting: Empirical Study

 In addition, to isolate the contribution of RV, we estimate standard SV models with the same innovation distributions as in the RSV specifications.
 These include SV-N, SV-T, SV-GH-ST, SV-AZ-SN, SV-AZ-ST, SV-FS-SN, and SV-FS-ST, mirroring the distributional assumptions used in the RSV models.
 This setup allows us to directly assess the added value of incorporating RV in terms of predictive performance.

-To further benchmark the RSV models, we also consider GARCH-type models, which are widely used to capture time-varying volatility, including ARCH \citep{engle_autoregressive_1982}, GARCH \citep{bollerslev_generalized_1986}, and their variants.
-Among these, we employ the EGARCH model introduced by \cite{nelson_conditional_1991}.
-Furthermore, we include the REGARCH model, a generalized version of the RGARCH framework that incorporates RV measures.
-See \cite{hansen_realized_2012, hansen_exponential_2016} for foundational work, and \cite{takahashi_stochastic_2023} for an overview.

-Both EGARCH and REGARCH models are estimated via the quasi-maximum likelihood (QML) method under standard normal and Student's $t$ innovations.
-One-day-ahead forecasts of volatility, VaR, and ES are computed using the estimated parameters.
-For Bayesian approaches to RGARCH-type models and their applications to volatility and tail risk forecasting, see \cite{chen_bayesian_2023}.
+To further benchmark the RSV models, we also consider the EGARCH and REGARCH models described in Sections~\ref{subsec:egarch} and~\ref{subsec:regarch}, respectively.
+These models are estimated within a Bayesian framework using the MH algorithm under standard normal and Student’s $t$ innovations.
+One-day-ahead forecasts of volatility, VaR, and ES are then obtained based on the posterior draws.
+For other Bayesian approaches to RGARCH-type models and their applications to volatility and tail risk forecasting, see \cite{chen_bayesian_2023}.